The Greater Manchester Environment Fund

 Welcome to The Greater Manchester Environment Fund where hopes for improving the environment in green and innovative ways can be realised.

-This pioneering fund was created in partnership with The Wildlife Trust for Lancashire, Manchester and North Merseyside, The Greater Manchester Combined Authority and Finance Earth, to bring together communities and funding bodies keen to channel their resources into addressing environmental problems.
+This pioneering fund was created in partnership with The Wildlife Trust for Lancashire, Manchester and North Merseyside, and The Greater Manchester Combined Authority to bring together communities and funding bodies keen to channel their resources into addressing environmental problems.

 What we're doing